insanity54/membrane_mpegts_plugin/README.md

 The docs can be found at [HexDocs](https://hexdocs.pm/membrane_element_mpegts).

-## Abbrevations
+## Abbreviations

 PAT - Program Association Table
 PMT - Program Mapping Table

 ## Example Usage

-Demuxer is an elemant that has one `:input` and variable amount of outputs depending on the stream.
+Demuxer is an element that has one `:input` and variable amount of outputs depending on the stream.
 In this particular example we are demuxing a file that contains MPEG audio and H264 video.

 ```elixir